 This document provides details on typesetting and layout requirements pertaining to final manuscript submission to The Canadian Journal for the Scholarship of Teaching and Learning.

 - CJSoTL welcomes submissions in the following categories:

-- Research notes – 1,000 to 1,500 words presenting early findings or methodological innovations of ongoing research projects.
+- Research notes – 1,500 to 2,000 words (including references) presenting early findings or methodological innovations of ongoing research projects.

-- Essays – 3,000-5,000 words, argumentative or expository, on issues related to the development, use and support of SoTL in post-secondary education (i.e., they will focus on SoTL itself as a field or area of research and practice).
+- Essays – 3,000-5,000 words (including references), argumentative or expository.
+Normally, essays will focus on issues related to the development, use, and support of SoTL in post-secondary education (i.e., they will focus on SoTL itself as a field or area of research and practice).

 - Only previously unpublished manuscripts not under review by any other journal will be considered by CJSoTL.

 - Submissions are to be in English or French.

 - Submissions should be in APA format, as found in the Publication Manual of the American Psychological Association (APA), 6th Edition.
 Useful links on APA format can be found at: